 As a wedding planner, I often feel overwhelmed with all of the tasks on my to-do list.
-I am juggling my client’s needs, my business needs and the needs of my family.
+I am juggling my client’s needs, my business needs, and the needs of my family.
 It is very easy to let blogging fall through the cracks.
 Let’s face it, blogging is time-consuming and it can take a long time to see results from your efforts.

 1) Stand Out From the Competition

 Wedding planning is highly competitive.
 Anyone can print out business cards and throw up a website saying they are a planner.
 It can be difficult to convince potential clients that your services are worth the money you are charging when XYZ Planning Company will do the same job (or so they say) for 25% of your costs.
 A blog allows you to show off your work, share your expertise and above all, demonstrate why you are worth every penny.
 For more details on pricing your wedding planning services, learn more about our comprehensive guide: Pricing With Confidence: Secrets to Profitable Pricing and Services for Professional Wedding Planners.

 2) Searchable Content

 Your blog content can work for you LONG after the post goes up.
 Say you post a budget guide for planning your wedding, 6 months from now a couple can be searching for budget information and there you are in the search engine results.
 Learn more in this post about how to turn blog posts into client magnets.

 3) Search Engine Results